juntossomosmais/gitflow/gitflow/backend/README.md

 Once again, **team communication becomes essential**: the **team** must decide if the two features can be shipped together to production or not.

-### IF the two features CANNOT go together to production
+### If the two features cannot go together to production

 If the team agrees that the features cannot go together to production, then `feature/feat-B` that is on the `develop` branch will have to wait until the other feature, `feature/feat-A`, is fully shipped to production.
 After that happens, and `release/feat-A` no longer exists, then a new release branch, `release/feat-B`, can be created and submitted for QA analysts and PO approval.

 Remeber that this scenario can also create **bottlenecks** as `feature/feat-B` will have to keep waiting on `develop` until `feature/feat-A` is fully released to production and `release/feat-A` no longer exists.

-### IF the two features CAN go together to production
+### If the two features can go together to production

 If the team has agreed to release the two features together, then the **release branch that already exists can be reused** to contain the two features (`feature/feat-A` and `feature/feat-B`) together.